Kim Kardashian Jealous Of Khloe’s Body? Plans To Outshine Her Amid Hair Debut

 A post shared by blacchyna snapchats (@blacchynasnapchats) on

 What do you think about Kim Kardashian being “irritated” by Khloe receiving so many compliments on her new body?
-Let us know in the comment section below!
+Let us know in the comment section below.

 [Featured Image by Larry Busacca/Staff/Getty Images]